sfdx-isv/sfdx-falcon-appx-demo-kit/README.md

 IMPORTANT: If you get a new FSC 30-day Trial Org you must re-run this command to ensure that your CLI is authenticated to the correct org.

-## Step Two: Clone This Repository to Your Local Machine
+## Step Two: Install the SFDX-Falcon CLI Plugin

 Click the "Clone or Download" button near the top right of this repository, then click the "Copy to Clipboard" button next to the repository URI.
 You will use that URI in one of the following commands.